dyama/mruby-lua/README.md

 # mruby-lua

 **mruby-lua** calls Lua script engine from mruby.
-It provide to use many Lua scripts written for embedded host on mruby environment.
+It provides to use many Lua scripts written for embedded host on mruby environment.

 ## Classes

-### Lua
+### class Lua

+Class Lua provides Lua script engine.
+It has a pointer to lua\_State structure.

 #### Singleton methods